-In the event of an emergency situation, parents will be contacted via email and phone.
+In the event of an emergency situation, parents will be contacted via email and phone by the Douglas County Infinite Campus system.

 Please avoid coming to the school until you've been instructed to do so.
 It is possible that, during a crisis in the neighborhood, you may not be able to enter the school building if it compromises the safety of the children during a lockdown.